 Methods of feeding with fertilizers Before planting

 Broadcasting If new beds or borders are being prepared fertilizers are best scattered evenly all over the ground after digging.
-Then mix with the top few
+Then mix with the top few inches of soil by raking, lightly forking or with a rotary cultivator.

 This is best suited to the crops that you sow in shallow rows or plant closely.